MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/first-incident-prepare.md

 Microsoft 365 Defender can help address several aspects of incident prevention:

 - Implementing a [Zero Trust](https://docs.microsoft.com/security/zero-trust/) framework
-- Determining a company's security posture by assigning a score with [Microsoft Secure Score](microsoft-secure-score.md)
+- Determining your security posture by assigning a score with [Microsoft Secure Score](microsoft-secure-score.md)
 - Preventing threats through vulnerability assessments in [Threat and Vulnerability Management](../defender-endpoint/next-gen-threat-and-vuln-mgt.md)
 - Understanding the latest security threats so you can prepare for them